Marie-Odile Marceau: McFarland Marceau Architects Ltd.

 In 2008, Marceau partnered with Larry McFarland to open McFarland Marceau Architects Ltd. in Vancouver British Columbia.
 The practice specializes in institutional and recreational buildings with an emphasis on sustainable design.
 The use of local materials, namely wood, is emphasized in the structural and formal expression of the firm's works.

 Select projects

 Seabird Island School [as client]

 The Seabird Island Elementary School, completed in 1991 by Patkau Architects, was a project facilitated under Marceau's supervision as Regional Architect for the British Columbia Native Schools Program.
-The school is located in Agassiz, British Columbia and serves the northern Salish community.
+The school is located in Agassiz, British Columbia and serves the northern Coast Salish community.
 The design and program allocation of the building is expressive of the natural landscape and traditional practices.
-The school responded to the community's cultural practices, and used local materials to engage the Salish community in the design process.
+The school responded to the community's cultural practices, and used local materials to engage the Coast Salish community in the design process.
 The project received several awards, including the Governor General's Award, Lieutenant Governor's Medal in Architecture, the Canadian Wood Council Honour Award and the Canadian Architect Award of Excellence.